Deformed Toric Ideal Constraints for Stoichiometric Networks: Stoichiometric Network Analysis and Flux Balance Analysis

 The stoichiometric network analysis (SNA) starts with the chemical reaction systems which are described by

-Here, {$x$} and {$\dot{x}$} are a concentration vector of reactant species and its time derivative, respectively, $N$ is the stoichiometric matrix, and $v(x;k)$ is the flux vector, where $k$ is reaction coefficients.
+Here, {$x$} and {$\dot{x}$} are a concentration vector of reactant species and its time derivative, respectively, $S$ is the stoichiometric matrix, and $v(x;k)$ is the flux, where $k$ is reaction coefficients.
 The stoichiometric matrix, explained below, can be determined, once we know the form of chemical equations,

 where $k_j$ is the reaction coefficient for reaction $j$.
 The form of flux vector $v(x;k)$ is determined by the mass action kinetics.
-By the mass action kinetics, the verocity of reaction is described by
+By the mass action kinetics, the velocity of reaction is described by

-where $[S_i]$ denotes the concentration of $S_i$.
-With the matrices $A$ and $B$ of the elements $a_{ij}$ and $b_{ij}$, respectively, $N$ is defined as
+where $k_j$ denotes the reaction coefficients and $[X_i]$ denotes the concentration of $X_i$.
+With the matrices $A$ and $B$ of the elements $a_{ij}$ and $b_{ij}$, respectively, $S$ is defined as

 The stoichiometric equation (\ref{stoic}) shows that the time derivative of concentrations of reactant species is represented by the product of the stoichiometric matrix and flux vector.